BarnacleJones/catGifLoader/README.md

 # catGifLoader

-A tiny project following the odon project lesson on API calls.
+A tiny project following the odin project lesson on API calls.

 Live demo: